Cairo (graphics): Available back-ends

 Cairo supports output (including rasterisation) to a number of different back-ends, known as "surfaces" in its code.
 Back-ends support includes output to the X Window System, via both Xlib and XCB, Win32 GDI, OS X Quartz Compositor, the BeOS API, OS/2, OpenGL contexts (directly and via glitz), local image buffers, PNG files, PDF, PostScript, DirectFB and SVG files.

 There are other back-ends in development targeting the graphics APIs OpenVG, Qt, Skia, and Microsoft's Direct2D.
-The BeOS, OS/2 and DirectFB backends were dropped in 2022.
+The BeOS, OS/2, DirectFB and OpenGL backends were dropped in 2022.

 Drawing model

 The Cairo drawing model relies on a three-layer model.

 Any drawing process takes place in three steps: